FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ### Further information, configuration and customization

-You will find a lot of information in the package [REDAXO whit Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker), and also to this Topics:
+You will find a lot of information in the package [REDAXO with Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker), and also to this Topics:

 * [Adjustments for your projects](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#anpassungen-für-deine-projekte)
 * [Configuration and tips](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#konfiguration-und-tipps)